 c) that No. 92 of the Constitution and Nos.
 488 and 489 of the Convention require conferences to be fiscally responsible;

-d) that, in Resolution 71 (Rev. Marrakesh, 2002), concerning the strategic plan of the Union, the Plenipotentiary Conference noted the increasingly complex and lengthy agendas for world radiocommunication conferences;
+d) that, in Resolution 71 (Rev. Marrakesh, 2002), concerning the strategic plan of the Union, the Plenipotentiary Conference noted the increasingly complex and lengthy agendas for WRCs;

 e) that Resolution 80 (Rev. Marrakesh, 2002) of the Plenipotentiary Conference and Resolution 72 (Rev.WRC-19) recognize the positive contribution of regional telecommunication organizations and informal groups and the need for improved efficiency and fiscal prudence;